 What Is In-Centre Haemodialysis (In-Centre HD)?

 During haemodialysis (HD), the haemodialysis machine removes a small amount of your blood from your body through a needle or catheter.
-The dialyser then cleans your blood, removing waste, toxins, and excess fluid.
-Finally, your clean blood is returned to your body.
+The dialyser then filters your blood, removing waste, toxins, and excess fluid before returning your filtered blood back into your body.

-Clinic-based haemodialysis (HD) treatments take place at a hospital or dialysis clinic under the supervision of a clinical care team.
-This is called in-centre haemodialysis (In-Centre HD).
-If you are receiving haemodialysis (HD) treatments in-centre you will typically schedule them 3 times per week, and each session will last somewhere between 3 and 5 hours.
+In-centre haemodialysis (HD) treatments take place at a hospital or dialysis clinic under the supervision of a clinical care team.

 How Does In-Centre Haemodialysis (In-Centre HD) Work?